No Biological Sex

 open/close all folders

 - CLAMP seems to like this trope.

-- Ashura in RG Veda is explicitly said to have no physical sex as part of a curse to end the line of the Ashura clan with them.
-In addition to this, they are also genderless.
+- Ashura in RG Veda is explicitly said to have no physical sex as part of a curse so that the bloodline of the Ashura clan ends.
+In addition to this, Ashura is also genderless.

 - In X1999, Nataku is similarly sexless as a result of cloning.
 In the manga, it's implied that their gender is female, likely due to the fact that their genetic source was a young girl named Kazuki.

 - In Wish, all angels are explicitly genderless, although many international translations incorrectly used gendered pronouns.
 Some individuals do seem to lean to one gender or the other as far as personality goes.
 This applies nonetheless.